ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 client CID to the target, and a REGISTER_TARGET_CID capsule when it has received a new target CID for the target.
-In order to change the connection ID bytes on the wire, a client can solicit new virtual connection IDs by re-registering the same connection IDs with their original sequence numbers.
+In order to change the connection ID bytes on the wire, a client can solicit new virtual connection IDs by re-registering the same connection IDs.
 The client may solicit a new target VCID by sending a REGISTER_TARGET_CID capsule with a previously registered target CID.
 Similarly, the client may solicit a new client VCID by sending a REGISTER_CLIENT_CID with a